-If you as a parent are interested in childcare and/or education at our IKC, you can request information from our management.
-If you want to take a look at our schools, you can come to several open door days a year, where you can get acquainted with the education and childcare IKC De Eglantier.
-You can find the information on our website.
+If you are interested in childcare and/or education at our IKC, you can ask the management for information.
+To orientate you can visit several open days per year, where you can get acquainted with the education and childcare at IKC De Eglantier.
+You can find this information on our website.

-You may enrol your child for childcare before it is born.
-Use the online registration form on our website, www.eglantierdelft.nl.
-Don't wait too long with registering.
-As soon as a class has reached the maximum number, all new registrations will be put on the waiting list.
-This number varies depending on the age of the children at the childcare.
+You can register your child for childcare if it is not yet born.
+To do so you can use the www.eglantierdelft.nl registration form on our website.
+Please do not wait too long to register.
+As soon as a group has reached the maximum number, your application will be placed on the waiting list.
+This number also depends on the age of the children at the nursery.